xImAnton/mcweb/docs/DBModels.md

         ],
         "server.*": [                       -- permissions for all servers, additional overridden by permisions for specific server that are not negated
             "server.*.*",                   -- admin for all servers
-            "server.*.op"                   -- user can although not use op command for server.myserver because he has negated permission there
+            "server.*.command.op"                   -- user can although not use op command for server.myserver because he has negated permission there
         ]
 	}
 }